octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.44 - 2026-05-15 =
+* Added support for exporting properties to Share To Buy
+* Added Yoast fields to list of fields available in field rules when Yoast is enabled
+* Added support for commercial land in Zoopla exports
+* Added support for commercial non-quoting properties in Zoopla exports

 = 2.5.43 - 2026-03-24 =
 * Added preliminary support for importing from Property Finder UAE using their API